lkmflam/04-Logic-Pseudocode_IDEs/01_pseudocode/Labs/PseudoLab1.md

 Set average = low + high/2
 // (low + high) / 2
 Display "The average is ", average, "."
-//  "The average is  .", average    Just leave a space for the average within the quotes
+//  "The average is  .", average    Just leave a space for the average within the quotes.
+Alos, do not forget loset and highest instead of high and low.
 ```

 ---